Annapurna circuit and Tilicho lake with Mesokunda pass

 • Max Altitude2700m

-We take an early morning the spectacular flight down to Pokhara through the huge mountains of the Annapurna and Dhaulagiri ranges tower above us as
+We take an early morning spectacular flight down to Pokhara through the huge mountains of the Annapurna and Dhaulagiri ranges tower above us as

 • Accommodation Hotel